brazier-dev/hikari-flare/README.md

 # Flare

-A stateless component manager for hikari with type-safe API.
+A stateless component manager for hikari with a type-safe API.

 ### Features:
 - buttons, select menus, and modals